jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-7-1-developingembeddedlinuxaudioapplications.md

 There is a succint but [useful writeup](http://equalarea.com/paul/alsa-audio.html) by the creator of JACK on how to get started with simple ALSA applications, as well as [this article](https://soundprogramming.net/programming/alsa-tutorial-1-initialization/).
+You also may find useful the [Linux Kernal guide for writing an ALSA driver](kernel.org/doc/html/v4.10/sound/kernel-api/writing-an-alsa-driver.html).

 If you got through this and your computer did some sounds, then you are ready to move on to compiling the program for your embedded board!